pehyichin/NovaDash-Churn-Analysis/README.md

 ## Company Info
 <img width="300" alt="NovaDash-lockup-light" src="https://github.com/user-attachments/assets/8b1709e4-6e72-44fd-be2a-6936cf07bbae" />

 **NovaDash** is a B2B SaaS platform providing workflow automation and analytics tools to technology companies across Southeast Asia.
-Serving 500 enterprise and SME clients across five verticals — DevTools, FinTech, HealthTech, EdTech, and Cybersecurity — NovaDash has experienced rising churn over the past two quarters, prompting an urgent review by the Head of Customer Success.
+Serving 500 enterprise and SME clients across five verticals — DevTools, FinTech, HealthTech, EdTech, and Cybersecurity.
+NovaDash has experienced rising churn over the past two quarters, prompting an urgent review by the Head of Customer Success.

 ## Objective
 Identify the behavioural, demographic, and subscription-level signals that precede customer churn at NovaDash, and quantify the revenue impact to inform a targeted retention strategy.